Dawson-Delap/quest-reminders/Project_Proposal.md

 4. Main Features
     - Reward system for claiming quests
     - Daily and Weekly quests
-    - Widgets of varying sizes displaying the different quests
+    - Widgets of varying sizes displaying the different quests and can be claimed

 5. Completion Requirements
-    - it is a pleasent experence to use the app
+    - It is a pleasent experence to use the app
+    - Has Widgets that are functional and easy to understand

 6. Technical Requirements
     - Works on iphones with up to date IOS